Berenddeperend/pen-plotting/readme.md

 Random thoughts: can't I use octopi as gcode viewer?
 Na, that means uploading the gcode, which is a hassle.
 Keep the gcode on my laptop.

+Something else that would be cool:
+Physical mixer with linear pots (for a mapped value), and per pot also a rotary encoder knob to set the max value

 Frontend todo's:
 - Allow extra vpype options in a drawing.
 These should be editable and toggleable.
 - A button to sign the drawing with a signature.
 Could be either an option in the drawing or a separate drawing.